Rockhill Barracks: Proposals

+A number of abandoned proposals were made for the use of the house and estate.
+A not-for-profit group, Rockhill House Heritage Association, campaigned from 2009 to have Rockhill protected and developed.
+The group saw the site's development as a possible "flagship tourism project".

 On 25 July 2014, it was announced that Rockhill House would be sold at public auction during August 2014.
-It was acquired by a local businessman, John Moloy, for €670,000.
+It was acquired by John Molloy Snr and family for €670,000.

 Publications

-Lt.-Col. Declan O'Carroll, commanding officer at the barracks from 1981 to 1983, 1984 to 1986 and 1992 to 1993, published his 62-page book "Rockhill House – A History" in 1984.
-It was published by Defences Forces Printing Press and it was revised in 1994.
+Lt.-Col. Declan O'Carroll, commanding officer at the barracks for several periods in the 1980s and 1990s, published a 28-page history of Rockhill House in 1984.
+It was revised in 1994 and 1998.